accs-uaa/wildlife-taxonomy-database/README.md

-# vegetation-plots-database
+# Alaska Vegetation Plots Database
-SQL code for the ACCS vegetation plots MySQL database.
+SQL code for the Alaska Vegetation Plots Database.

 ## Getting Started

-These instructions will enable you to run a static local copy of the ACCS vegetation plots database.
-The database was designed for MySQL but will likely run in PostgreSQL as well (not tested).
+These instructions will enable you to load the Alaska Vegetation Plots Database into a MySQL Server as a static local copy.
+The database was designed for MySQL but can be loaded into PostgreSQL using the pgloader tool.
+Instructions are not provided for loading the database into PostgreSQL.

 ### Prerequisites
-Required: MySQL 5.6 or 5.7 (or PostgreSQL version unknown)
+Required: MySQL 5.6+
 Recommended: phpMyAdmin or MySQL Workbench

+OR

+Required: PostgreSQL 10.3+ and pgloader 3.1+
+Recommended: pgAdmin 4

 ### Installing